Comp211-FA24/lab-00/README.md

 To submit your assignment, you must commit your work using git, then push to GitHub.

 1. `cd` to the base of the repository, which is `lab-00-your_GH_username`.
-To confirm that your working directory is correct, you can run `pwd`.
+    - To confirm that your working directory is correct, you can run `pwd`.
 2. (Optional) Run `git status` to display the state of the working directory and staging area.
-    - Some useful information here might be untracked files, files that have been modified but not staged, and files that have been staged (with `git add`) and are ready to be committed.
+    - Some useful information here: files that have been staged (with `git add`) and are ready to be committed, untracked files, and files that have been modified but not staged.
 3. Run `git add -A`.
-    - This adds all modified files to the staging area.
-This applies to all files in the git repository, regardless of your working directory.
+    - `git add` adds modified files to the staging area.
+    - `-A` makes it apply to all files in the git repository, regardless of your working directory.
 4. Run `git commit -m "Your Message Here"`.
     - This creates a new commit based on the files in the staging area and associates the commit with a message.
-Instead of Your Message Here, you should write a meaningful but concise message about what changes you have made.
+    - Instead of Your Message Here, you should write a meaningful but concise message about what changes you have made.
 Here are three good general rules:
         1. You can actually have a subject line and, optionally, a body.
 For example, see [here](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
 Separate the subject and body with a blank line.
         2. Limit the subject line to 50 characters.
         3. Use the body to explain **what** and **why**, not **how**.